-The historical information about Varex in this Quarterly Report prior to January 28, 2017 refers to Varex's business as operated by and integrated with Varian.
-Varex's historical financial information prior to January 28, 2017 included in this Quarterly Report is derived from the consolidated financial statements and accounting records of Varian.
+The historical information about Varex in its Annual Report on Form 10-K for the fiscal year ended 2018 refers to Varex's business as operated by and integrated with Varian.
+Varex's historical financial information prior to January 28, 2017 included in its Annual Report on Form 10-K for the fiscal year ended 2018 is derived from the consolidated financial statements and accounting records of Varian.
 Accordingly, this historical financial information does not necessarily reflect the financial condition, results of operations, or cash flows that Varex would have achieved as a separate, publicly-traded company during the periods presented or that which Varex will achieve in the future, primarily as a result of the factors described below: